chavacava/dbc4go/README.md

 </p>

-Contracts are embedded into comments, therefore code annotated with contracts is valid GO code.
+Contracts are embedded into comments, therefore code annotated with contracts is still valid GO code.

 This project uses contracts itself!
 Check the source code and the `Makefile` to see how.